Flettner Fl 185

-The Flettner Fl 185 was an experimental German gyrodyne developed by Anton Flettner, a machine which could fly both as a helicopter and as a gyroplane.
+The Flettner Fl 185 was an experimental Nazi German gyrodyne developed by Anton Flettner.
+It was unique in its operation, which could fly both as a helicopter and as a gyroplane.

 Design and development

 This aircraft was developed in 1936 with support of the Kriegsmarine.
 It was powered by a 160 hp BMW-Bramo Sh 14 A radial piston engine with forced-air cooling, mounted at the nose.
 The engine drove a 12 m diameter main rotor and two auxiliary propellers mounted on outriggers attached to the fuselage.

 At take-off or when hovering, the auxiliary propellers worked in opposition to each other and served to cancel the torque of the main rotor, a function handled by a single, variable-pitch tail rotor on contemporary helicopters.
 In forward flight, however, both propellers worked to provide forward thrust while the rotor autorotated, as in a twin-engined autogyro.
 The landing gear consisted of a nose-wheel, two smaller stabilising wheels under the outriggers and a tail skid.
 Only one prototype was constructed.